Tencryn/DisabledDurability/README.md

 A simple mod for Hytale that disables all durability.\
 Inspired by https://www.curseforge.com/hytale/mods/disabled-durability

+**Feel free to use or modify to your hearts content.**\
+I just wanted to help much like Clippy.

 ### Outdated Warning?
 The most common issue when it comes to outdated mods is a warning telling you that the mod may be outdated.